cylagarde/EventBus/README.md

 # EventBus
-RCP Event bus v1.0.0 allows to post/send a event and receive some responses.<br>
+RCP Event bus v1.0.0 allows to post/send an event and receive some responses.<br>
 Implementation use RCP EventBroker.

 ## Install